dustinpfister/blog_posts/_posts/lodash_keyby.md

 ## 3 - Conclusion

-So \_.keyBy is one of the many methods in lo dash that can come in handle now and then when a situation comes about that calls for it's use.
+So The key by method in lodash is one of the many methods that can come in handle now and then when a situation comes about that calls for it's use.
+However it is also a method that can easily be replaced with just a little vanilla javaScript code actually.
+There is also just working out ones own custom utility library with methods that just cerate, populate and return objects in all kids of various ways, and only adding these methods when that are acutally needed.

 If you have anything you might like to add, or have any questions or concerns about the content of this post please be sure to let me know in the comments, and thank you for reading.